ch4mpy/spring-addons/samples/tutorials/bff/README.md

         filters:
         - TokenRelay=
         - StripPrefix=3
+      # direct access to greetings API (without the TokenRelay => requests should be authorized with an access tokens already)
+      # To be used by OAuth2 clients like Postman or mobile apps configured as OAuth2 (public) clients
       - id: greetings-api-oauth2-clients
         uri: ${greetings-api-uri}
         predicates:
         - Path=/greetings-api/v1/**
         filters:
         - StripPrefix=2
+      # access to UI resources (Angular app in our case)
       - id: ui
         uri: ${ui-uri}
         predicates:
         - Path=/ui/**
+      # used by the cert manager on K8s
       - id: letsencrypt
         uri: https://cert-manager-webhook
         predicates:
         - Path=/.well-known/acme-challenge/**
 ```

-Then comes spring-addons configuration for OAuth2 clients:
+Then comes `spring-addons-starter-oidc` configuration:
-- `issuers` properties for each of the OIDC Providers we trust (issuer URI, authorities mapping and claim to use as username)
+- `ops` properties for each of the OIDC Providers we trust (issuer URI, authorities mapping and claim to use as username)
 - `client-uri` is used to work with absolute URIs in login process
 - `security-matchers` is an array of path matchers for routes processed by the auto-configured client security filter-chain.
 If null auto-configuration is turned off.
 Here, it will filter all traffic.
 - `permit-all` is a list of path matchers for resources accessible to all requests, even unauthorized ones (end-points not listed here like `/logout` will be accessible only to authenticated users)